mobarski/morty/README.md

 ## Idea

+Why:
+- permacomputing
+- internet of things

+Target usage:
-- language for simple game dev (demakes)
+- simple game dev (demakes, fantasy consoles/computers)
+- education

+Design principles:
-- language that is small (like Go)
+- small and easy to learn (like Go)
-- language that is easy to implement (close to the stack machine like Forth)
+- small and easy to implement (close to the stack machine like Forth)
-- language that is easy to read (like Python, Logo or Basic; named arguments, dot properties, less symbols)
+- easy to read (like Python, Logo or Basic; named arguments, dot properties, less symbols)

+Other:
 - family of VMs to experiment on

-## Targets
+Target platforms:
 - Python
 - JS
 - MicroPython